 Milk

-Milk is a fantastic option often recommended by dentists especially for children to maintain sugar and dental health.
-Milk is highly rich in calcium, proteins, vitamins, and minerals that improve your oral health and help in growth and development.
+It is often recommended by dentists, particularly for the physical and dental health of children.
+Milk contains calcium, protein, vitamins, and minerals that can improve your oral health and help in growth and development.

 -